Verified July 2026 · Cited to primary sources

 The honest verdict

-CJC-1295 (mono GHRH analog, usually "with DAC") is not FDA-approved and not legally compoundable — its nomination was withdrawn in April 2026.
+CJC-1295 (mono GHRH analog, usually "with DAC") is not FDA-approved and not legally compoundable; its nomination was withdrawn in April 2026.
 Human evidence is Grade C: one PK study proves it raises GH/IGF-1, but no trial shows muscle or fat-loss benefit.
-Most people search for the popular blend — see our CJC-1295 / Ipamorelin page.
+Most people search for the popular blend, so see our CJC-1295 / Ipamorelin page.
 We don't link gray-market sources.

 CJC-1295 at a glance